 Extreme fish stocking

-How we've used horses, backpacks, airplanes and now dirt bikes to help stock fish
+We've used horses, backpacks, airplanes and now dirt bikes to help stock fish.

 It's probably been done somewhere, but not in northern Utah.
 Until now.

 FIRST, A WORD OR TWO about fish stocking.
 Fish are most often hauled on a truck fitted with one or more large holding tanks.
 The driver of a stocking truck typically pulls up to a lake or stream, attaches a pipe to the tank outlet, opens a chute, and the fish slide directly into the water.

 But what about waters that aren't right next to a road?

 Back in the early days of “off-road” fish stocking, horses were loaded with metal milk cans filled with water and fish, and then packed to remote areas.

 By the 1950s, small airplanes became the preferred method for stocking fish into backcountry lakes, which is actually still the case today.
 Depending on the area and the condition of roads or trails, fish are also transported to remote areas on foot with buckets or a backpack, or by four-wheeler.
 Horses are still used at times to get fish into hard-to-reach places.
 Recently, in northern Utah a particular situation required a little creativity to take fish to a remote section of a small stream on the Wasatch Front.